Thelastpoet/manuel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manuel is a WordPress plugin that searches and removes broken links and images in WordPress posts, and updates the modified dates of these posts.
+Manuel is a WordPress plugin that searches and removes broken links and images in WordPress posts.

 == Description ==